kaihuchen/articles/Brainstorming/index.md

 - **Conclusions**:

   - The debate process appears to enhance code quality.
 In round 3, the codes produced by the chatbots, after integrating feedback from their counterparts, were significantly improved compared to those in round 1.
   - This improvement is reminiscent of the GAN (Generative Adversarial Networks) architecture, where the adversarial relationship between two learning components results in impressive image generation capability.
-In this scenario, while the LLMs involved remain unchanged, the critiques from the debate act as an optimization mechanism that can be saved, reviewed, refined, and reused, representing an alternative form of learning.
+In the debating-chatbots scenario, while the LLMs involved remain unchanged, the critiques from the debate act as an optimization mechanism that can be saved, reviewed, refined, and reused, representing an alternative form of learning.
   - Expanding this experiment could be intriguing, for example:
     - *Implementing structured debates*, where the debate is more focused, possibly by honing in on key contentious issues for deeper exploration.
     - *Saving and reapplying critiques*, treating them as optimization operators that can be adjusted by humans and stored for future use.
     - *Exploring applications beyond coding*, to see where this adversarial debate process could yield benefits in other fields.
     - *Considering this as an alternative learning mechanism*, distinct from traditional LLM training or fine-tuning.
 Just as Retrieval Augmented Generation (RAG) adds a layer to LLMs without modifying the underlying model, adversarial debates could serve as another learning method worth investigating.

-## Goal: Understand GUI contents
+## Goal: Understanding GUI contents

 *to be filled*